 Not enter the playing arena for any other purpose other than to attend to a player and shall not remain on the playing arena for any period longer than is necessary for such purpose.

-No Junior Colts match will proceed without a club trainer present.
+No U14, U16 or U18 match will proceed without a club trainer present.
 The umpire on the day cannot start the game until a trainer is present.

 If a side is unable to provide a trainer on the sidelines for a full game, that club/coach to approach the opposition clubs trainer to see if that club’s trainer can watch over both sides.